 - Safety, emergencies, and basics

 Amongst Antigua's top attractions, the Nelson's Dockyard, Shirley Heights, Betty's Hope Plantation, and Devil's Bridge are must-see sites to visit.
-St. John's itself, within walking distance of the cruise port, also has a few interesting historical landmarks to explore on your own.
+St. John's is within walking distance of the cruise port and has a few interesting historical landmarks to explore on your own.
 And the beaches of Antigua are unanimously rated among some of the best in the Caribbean.

 Shirley Heights, Antigua